International Chemical Identifier: Software

 The InChI Trust has developed software to generate the InChI, InChIKey and other identifiers.
 The release history of this software follows.

 Adoption

-The InChI has been adopted by many larger and smaller databases, including ChemSpider, ChEMBL, Golm Metabolome Database, OpenPHACTS, and PubChem.
+The InChI has been adopted by many larger and smaller databases, including ChemSpider, ChEMBL, Golm Metabolome Database, and PubChem.
 However, the adoption is not straightforward, and many databases show a discrepancy between the chemical structures and the InChI they contain, which is a problem for linking databases.